2018-Computational-Tools/assignment_problem_set/README.md

 ## Jupyter

-If you are launching this problem set in Jupyter, please navigate to the project directory in the file navigation window on the left.
+If you are launching this problem set in Jupyter, please navigate to the project directory in the file navigation window on the left and double-click on the `.ipynb` file for this problem set.

 ## RStudio

 If you are launching this problem set in RStudio, please navigate to the project directory in the file navigation window on the right and click on the `project.Rproj` file to launch the problem set.
+Confirm the prompt and double-click on the `.Rmd` file for this problem set once the file navigation window reloads.

 # Setup